For Agents

 Setting Preferences

-A preference ranking is a strict total order over the three quality pillars: simple, composable, and secure.
+A preference ranking is a strict total order over the four quality pillars: simple, composable, secure, and navigable.
 Topos uses the ranking to compute a relaxation walk: the sequence of lattice targets an agent should try when IDEAL is not reachable within the available time or token budget.

 Use it when you care about the order of tradeoffs.
-For example, ["simple", "composable", "secure"] tells the agent to preserve simplicity first, then composability, then security if all three cannot be improved at once.
+For example, ["simple", "composable", "secure", "navigable"] tells the agent to preserve simplicity first, then composability, then security, and to give up on navigability first if all four cannot be improved at once.

 Rank